 - Enter ms-settings:activation in Run, and press the OK button.

 - To do so, open an elevated Command Prompt window.

-- Close the Command Prompt, and restart Window.
+- Close the Command Prompt, and restart Windows.

-- Re-enter the product key as outlined for resolution one.
+- Re-enter the product key as outlined in the previous solution.

 3. Scan system files

 - Open the Command Prompt’s window as an administrator.

 - Then input the following and hit Enter:

 - Next, initiate a System File Checker scan: